Lobaro/docs/docs/tools/usb-config-adapter.md

 using the our free [Lobaro Maintenance Tool](./lobaro-tool.md) PC software.

+!!! note
+    The blue wire is not consistent the RTS pin and may be on some adapters inverted, e.g. beeing the GND wire.
+Check the orientation of the adapter with the picture above to determinate the acutal pins and do not relay on the the wire color coding.

 ## Driver Download
 The adapter uses a CP2102 USB to UART bridge internally.
 The driver is available for free download and must be installed prior first use: